eclipse-hono/hono/site/content/api/Tenant-API.md

 Below is an example for a request payload defining an *enabled* tenant.
 Devices belonging to the tenant can connect to Hono via the rest-adapter only and are required to authenticate with the adapter on connection.

-**NB** The id of the tenant is not part of the json as it is defined in the application properties of the amqp message.
+**NB** The id of the tenant is not part of the JSON as it is defined in the application properties of the AMQP 1.0 message.

 ~~~json
 {